Bedgebury Education Visits

 This includes:

-- Visiting teaching staff, leaders and helpers accompanying groups are free of charge
+- Visiting teaching staff, group leaders and helpers attending free of charge

-*For an all-day experience we can run 2 programmes, one before lunch and one after.
-Please contact us with your requirements.
+For an all-day experience, we can run two programmes: one before lunch and one after lunch.
+Please contact us to discuss your requirements.

 Our Education Programmes